Brooklyn: South Asian American

+Brighton Beach is home to a growing Pakistani American community, while Midwood is home to Little Pakistan along Coney Island Avenue recently renamed Muhammad Ali Jinnah way.
+Pakistan Independence Day is celebrated every year with parades and parties on Coney Island Avenue.

+Just to the north, Kensington is one of New York's several emerging Bangladeshi enclaves.

 Greek American

 Brooklyn's Greek Americans live throughout the borough.
 A historical concentration has endured in Bay Ridge and adjacent areas, where there is a noticeable cluster of Hellenic-focused schools, businesses and cultural institutions.
 Other businesses are situated in Downtown Brooklyn near Atlantic Avenue.
 As in much of the New York metropolitan area, Greek-owned diners are found throughout the borough.

 LGBTQ community

 Brooklyn is home to a large and growing number of same-sex couples.
 Same-sex marriages in New York were legalized on June 24, 2011, and were authorized to take place beginning 30 days thereafter.
 The Park Slope neighborhood spearheaded the popularity of Brooklyn among lesbians, and Prospect Heights has an LGBT residential presence.
 Numerous neighborhoods have since become home to LGBT communities.
 Brooklyn Liberation March, the largest transgender-rights demonstration in LGBTQ history, took place on June 14, 2020, stretching from Grand Army Plaza to Fort Greene, focused on supporting Black transgender lives, drawing an estimated 15,000 to 20,000 participants.